Research output per year

 Stress and Infertility

 Research effort is directed at the operation of a neural oscillator, or pulse generator, located in the hypothalamus that controls the pulsatile secretion of gonadotrophin-releasing hormone (GnRH) into the pituitary portal circulation.
 This, in turn, governs the secretion of luteinising hormone (LH) and follicle stimulating hormone from the pituitary gland and, therefore, all of reproduction.
 Deviations from the normal physiological frequency range of this pulse generator are commonly associated with major disruptions in follicular development and ovulation resulting in infertility.
-Using an integrative neuroscience approach, including optogenetics, we are primarily interested in establishing the neural basis of the GnRH pulse generator and stress-induced infertility.

 Early life programming and Puberty